forgerock-dss/aic_verified_helpdesk/README.md

 6. Configure an email template
 7. Test the implementation

+### Note:

-### Note if you have already configured a PingOne environment, a worker application in PingOne and the PingOne Worker service in P1AIC find and replace the value for `pingOneWorker` in the journey export and skip setup steps 1-3.
+If you have already configured a PingOne environment, created a Worker application in PingOne, and set up the PingOne Worker service in P1AIC, simply update the `pingOneWorker` value in the journey export to match your existing configuration and skip setup steps 1–3.

 ---

 ## Set Up a PingOne Environment